Unified Multi-Modal Image Synthesis for Missing Modality Imputation: Materials and Experiments

-For the one-to-one synthesis scenario, two representative synthesis tasks in the BraTS dataset are considered: T1$\rightarrow$T2 and FLAIR$\rightarrow$T1, and another two tasks in the IXI dataset are considered: T1$\rightarrow$PD and PD$\rightarrow$T2.
 Fig.~\ref{fig_res_one2one} gives visual examples of the comparison results.
-It is shown that our method generates images with the most accurate tumor morphology (see Fig.~\ref{fig_res_one2one} (a) and (b)) and subtle structural information (see Fig.~\ref{fig_res_one2one} (c) and (d)).
-The improvements can be attributed to two points.
-First, for a single available modality, our DFUM equals a self-attention module, allowing the network to focus on critical regions (\emph{e.g.,} tumor regions) and suppress redundant information.
-Second, instead of learning a single mapping between a fixed single input and output like pGAN and Pix2Pix, our method takes a unified learning framework that learns mappings between input and output modalities of various synthesis tasks, and different tasks facilitate each other during training.
+It is shown that our SISO version outperforms PGAN and PixPix slightly, which owes to the network structure including more convolutional channels and attention mechanisms.
+In one-to-one synthesis scenarios, the DFUM equals a self-attention module, allowing the network to focus on critical regions (\emph{e.g.,} tumor regions) and suppress redundant information.
+By contrast, our unified method generates images with the most accurate tumor morphology (see Fig.~\ref{fig_res_one2one} (a) and (b)) and subtle structural information (see Fig.~\ref{fig_res_one2one} (c) and (d)).
+Instead of learning a single mapping between a fixed single input and output like traditional one-to-one methods, our unified model takes a unified learning framework that learns mappings between input and output modalities of various synthesis tasks, and different tasks facilitate each other during training.
 Take the T1$\rightarrow$T2 task as an example, the related encoding streams $ES_1$, $ES_C$, and decoding stream $DS_2$ are also refined and updated by other tasks including T1$\rightarrow$T1Gd, T1$\rightarrow$FLAIR, T1Gd$\rightarrow$T2, FLAIR$\rightarrow$T2, etc. This makes the network more robust and avoids trapping into a local optimum.
 Table~\ref{tb_one2one} gives the quantitative results of the comparison.
-Our method outperforms pGAN and Pix2Pix in PSNR and SSIM in all tasks ($p<$0.05).
+Our method outperforms comparison methods in PSNR and SSIM significantly in most cases based on the Wilcoxon signed-rank test.
 Both qualitative and quantitative results suggest the superiority of the proposed method.